-5.11 Smoke Detector Comments:
+5.14 Smoke Detector Comments:

-The structures contains smoke detectors in hall only.
 Install smoke alarms in every bedroom, in the hallways leading to the bedrooms, and on each level of your home, including the basement.
 Smoke alarms should be mounted on the ceiling 4" from the wall; wall mounts should be 4-12" from the ceiling.
 Do not install near draft areas (windows, vents.).
+Missing smoke detectors downstairs and upstairs bedrooms.

-5.12 Carbon Monoxide Detector Comments:
+5.15 Carbon Monoxide Detector Comments:

 As of July 1, 2011, it became state law in California for carbon monoxide detectors to be installed on each level of living space.
 CO detectors are only required for houses that have either an attached garage, fireplace or gas heater or appliance.
-The structure is compliant as carbon monoxide detectors are located in the required areas.
+Carbon monoxide detectors can get the best reading of your home's air when they are placed five feet from the ground.
+The structure is not currently compliant, installation of detectors is required downstairs.